-The Ohio Specialty Crop Registry is a voluntary online specialty crop & apiary mapping program managed and operated by the non-profit company FieldWatch.
-The stewardship tool allows for improved communication and collaboration between producers of specialty crops and pesticide applicators using a technology platform where producers can map their sites and provide contact information to pesticide applicators through an online mapping system.
+The Ohio FieldWatch Registries are voluntary crop & apiary mapping programs managed and operated by the non-profit company FieldWatch Inc. The stewardship tools allows for improved communication and collaboration between producers of specialty crops and pesticide applicators using a technology platform where producers can map their sites and provide contact information to pesticide applicators through an online mapping system.

 On January 1, 2020 an updated NPMA-33 form for reporting Wood Destroying Insect inspections became available, replacing all previous versions.
 Some of the changes effect how the form must be completed, including: